Approximation of conformal mappings and novel applications to shape recognition of planar domains: Introduction

+will converge uniformly on compact subsets of a given annulus, to the conformal uniformizing map of the annulus whose form is well understood (see for instance \cite[Section 7]{Cou} or \cite[Theorem 4.3]{Tay}).

-In order to put the needed advances over previous applications of the finite volume method in context, let us briefly recall an inspiring work by Dubejko \cite{Dub}.
-Set $w$ to be the solution of the Dirichlet problem $\Delta w=f$ for $x\in\Omega$, and $w=\phi$ for $x\in \partial\Omega$, where $\Omega$ is a simply-connected, bounded, Jordan domain with $C^{2}$ boundary, where $f\in L^{2}(\Omega)$ and $\phi \in C^{0}(\Omega)$.
+To this end, we will employ $L_{\infty}$ convergence results from the theory of the \emph{finite element method}, techniques from discrete potential theory, and classical results form the theory of functions of one complex variable concerning compactness of sequences of holomorphic mappings, and partial differential equations.
+In order to put some of the needed advances over previous work in context, let us briefly recall an inspiring work by Dubejko \cite{Dub}.
+Let $w$ denote the solution of the Dirichlet problem $\Delta w=f$ for $x\in\Omega$, and $w=\phi$ for $x\in \partial\Omega$, where $\Omega$ is a simply-connected, bounded, Jordan domain with $C^{2}$ boundary, where $f\neq 0\in L^{2}(\Omega)$ and $\phi \in C^{0}(\Omega)$.
 By applying techniques from the finite volume method, Dubejko proved that $w$ can be approximated (in various norms) by a sequence of solutions of discrete Dirichlet boundary value problems.
 These solutions belong to a certain \emph{Sobolev space} and are constructed via a sequence of triangulations (with special properties) that gets finer while exhausting $\Omega$ from the inside.
-Dubejko's work, which utilized Stephenson's conductance constants, is not sufficient for constructing approximations of conformal maps from Jordan domains.
+Dubejko's work, which utilized Stephenson's conductance constants in the setting of the \emph{finite volume method} (see \cite{EyGaHe1}), is not sufficient for constructing approximations of conformal maps from Jordan domains.
 In fact, already in the simply connected case his techniques are not sufficient.
-This is due to the following reasons: First, his methods can be applied only under the assumption that the boundary of $\Omega$ is $C^2$; second, Dubejko did not address the problem of approximating a harmonic conjugate; third, Dubejko utilized Riemann's mapping theorem in his proof.
+This is due to the following reasons: His methods can be applied only under the assumption that the boundary of $\Omega$ is $C^2$; second, Dubejko did not address the problem of defining a combinatorial analogue of the harmonic conjugate; finally, Dubejko applied the Riemann's mapping theorem in his proof.

+In order to overcome some of these issues, we will employ a foundational result from the theory of the finite element method \cite[Theorem 4.1]{ScWa}.
+This result will provide the $L_{\infty}$ convergence of the (normalized) $g_n$'s, which are \emph{different} from the ones used by Dubejko, to the real part of the uniformizing map of an annulus with continuous boundary.
+Once this convergence result is applied, one novel part of this work is introducing a combinatorial analouge of the harmonic conjugate function and proving its convergence to its analytical counterpart.